-During the past three decades, Craig has volunteered his time as a trustee on numerous community service boards, many focused on education.
-He has served as a member of the Columbus Public Schools Equity Task Force, the Columbus State Community College Department of Business and Industry Technology Curriculum Committee, the Southside Learning and Development Center’s Board of Trustees, the Ohio Hunger Task Force Board of Trustees and the Columbus Cultural Arts Center Board of Trustees.
-He recently served on the board of the Military Veterans Resource Center.
-Craig also served as board chair for the Alliance for Cooperative Justice, board chair for the Franklin County Prevention Institute and chair of the State Education Committee for the Columbus Chapter of the NAACP.
-Craig was named the 2011 Public Servant of the Year by Community Shares of Mid-Ohio.
+Over the past three decades, Craig has volunteered his time as a trustee on numerous community service boards, many of which were centered on education.
+He is a lifetime member of the NAACP.
+Senator Craig is currently a member of National Black Caucus of State Legislators, a member of the Executive Committee and Co-Chair of the Education Committee of the Midwest Legislative Conference and serves on the Advisory Board of the Chamberlain School of Nursing.
+He has served as a member of the Columbus Public Schools Equity Task Force, the Columbus State Community College Department of Business, Industry Technology Curriculum Committee, the Southside Learning and Development Center’s Board of Trustees, the Ohio Hunger Task Force Board of Trustees and the Columbus Cultural Arts Center Board of Trustees.
+He previously served on the board of the Military Veterans Resource Center.
+Craig also served as board chair for the Alliance for Cooperative Justice, the Franklin County Prevention Institute, and the State Education Committee for the Columbus Chapter of the NAACP.
+Additionally, Senator Craig has also completed Leadership Columbus, Leadership Ohio and the Ohio Executive Institute.

 In 2011, Craig was presented with the Public Servant of the Year award by Community Shares of Mid-Ohio.
 In 2015, Craig had the distinguished honor of being inducted into the Military Order of the Purple Heart for his continuous support of veterans.
 Additionally, Senator Craig was presented with the AMVETS Department of Ohio 2016 Legislator of the Year award.